DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Produced a beautiful and effective data design or visualization*
 ![](/uploads/versions/EveryTree---x----1280-960x---.jpg)

-For the category 'A Picture is Worth a Thousand Words!' the award went to Planning Department and Public Works for their work around EveryTreeSF.
+For the category 'A Picture is Worth a Thousand Words!' the award went to the Planning Department and Department of Public Works for their work around EveryTreeSF.
 These two departments collaborated to create EveryTreeSF, a census of street trees in San Francisco.
-This census provides the building blocks for developing a long-term plan for maintaining San Francisco’s trees.
+This census will provide the building blocks for developing a long-term plan for maintaining San Francisco’s trees.

 Team: